 MAIN TEXT

-Interpretation of what vegetation is doing across wide areas and many species has previously relied on measurements of leaf nitrogen content, both for comparative trait ecology (Ian J Wright et al., 2004) (refs) and for models intended to capture contribution of vegetation to world carbon budgets (Cornwell et al., 2008; Kattge, Knorr, Raddatz, & Wirth, 2009; Van Bodegom et al., 2012)(refs).
+Interpretation of what vegetation is doing across wide areas and many species has previously relied on measurements of leaf nitrogen content, both for comparative trait ecology (Ian J Wright et al., 2004) and for models intended to capture contribution of vegetation to world carbon budgets (Cornwell et al., 2008; Kattge, Knorr, Raddatz, & Wirth, 2009; Van Bodegom et al., 2012).
 This is because leaf nitrogen content is feasible to analyse across many hundreds of species and samples.
 Yet total leaf nitrogen includes many different proteins, as well as some non-protein N pools.
 Each protein or protein-complex carries out specific transactions, ranging from bulk transfers of carbon between atmosphere and vegetation down to defences against specific pathogens or herbivores.

 To date, methods for precisely quantifying protein amounts in leaves have been too intensive to apply across large numbers of samples (see SuppMat for extended comment).
 Laborious benchtop assays have been needed to measure abundance of specific proteins of interest (Catt & Millard, 1988; John R. Evans & Seeman, 1989; K Hikosaka, Hanba, Hirose, & Terashima, 1998).
-Alternatively, amounts have been estimated indirectly using proxies: chlorophyll can be used as a proxy for amount of light harvesting proteins (J. R. Evans & Poorter, 2001; Ü. Niinemets, 2007), and abundance estimates of the carbon fixing enzyme Rubisco can be derived from leaf gas exchange measurements (U. Niinemets & Tenhunen, 1997).
+Alternatively, amounts have been estimated indirectly using proxies: chlorophyll is used as a proxy for amount of light harvesting proteins (J. R. Evans & Poorter, 2001; Ü. Niinemets, 2007), and abundance estimates of the carbon fixing enzyme Rubisco can be derived from leaf gas exchange measurements (U. Niinemets & Tenhunen, 1997).

 Here we apply new proteomics techniques that make possible one-pass quantification of almost all proteins in a leaf.
 We used quantitative mass spectrometry to analyse 320 leaves from 32 Australian eucalypt species distributed across eastern Australia from 5-27 °C of mean annual temperature and from 200-3200 mm of mean annual rainfall (Fig. 1).
 The resulting dataset describes protein abundances at all levels of functional organisation, from broad groupings down to individual protein subunits.

-We detected X individual proteins per leaf sample, on average, among which the 500 most abundant proteins represented 90% (Fig 2c).
+We detected up to 2581 individual proteins per leaf sample, among which the 500 most abundant proteins represented 90% (Fig 2c).
 This is a higher degree of dominance by the top few proteins than observed in [comparison] (Fig 2d), reflecting the specialist nature of leaves as photosynthetic organs.
+Leaf protein data were associated with physiological and trait measurements for the species, and with site properties.
+This made it possible to investigate many correlations both within and between these data categories, as illustrated by the correlation heat map Fig X. Absolute protein amounts per leaf area (below the diagonal) were mostly correlated with each other and with total protein and total N, but relative amounts showed few correlations.
+In other words, variation in total protein across species was typically the strongest influence on protein amounts.

 The majority (64% on average, across all species; SD X%) of leaf protein was associated with photosynthesis: 36% was associated with the carbon fixing light independent reactions, 22% (SD X%) with light capture and 4% (SD X%) with photorespiration (Fig 2a).
 The most abundant individual protein complexes were Rubisco (30%, SD X%) of leaf protein, and photosystem II (X%, SD X%) (Fig 2b).
 Protein synthesis, folding and degradation contributed X% (SD X%) (Fig 2a).
-These quantities for the major categories are of the same order as obtained using classical biochemical assays on domesticated species such as Spinacea oleracea, Phaseolus vulgaris, and Cucumis sativus (best compilation by(John R. Evans & Seeman, 1989) Evans & Seeman 1989).
+These quantities for the major categories are of the same order as obtained using classical biochemical assays on domesticated species such as Spinacea oleracea, Phaseolus vulgaris, and Cucumis sativus (best compilation by Evans & Seeman, 1989).

 Here we report mainly about photosynthesis proteins, but readers are welcome to explore other aspects using the interactive data explorer at proteography.org.
 Photosynthesis is responsible for one of the most important and abundant sets of biochemical reactions within leaves as well as in the biosphere as a whole (Blankenship & Hartman 1998; Raven 2013, Evans & Seeman 1989)..